Nihongo Online School

 Costs of Applying for a Student Visa

-There are several costs to keep in mind as you apply for a student visa.
+There are several costs to keep in mind as you apply for a student visa in Japan.

 CategoryDescriptionEstimated Amount